 Depression has many underlying causes.
 Personal loss, such as the death of a loved one, bottled up anger that is turned inward, bitterness, negative emotional behavior, often learned as a child, a biochemical imbalance, and certain prescription drugs can cause depression.
 Other causes include sugar imbalances, food allergies, high copper levels, hypothyroidism, and prolonged stress.
 If left untreated depression may develop into paranoia or another manic depressive disorder.

-Symptoms of depression include a variety of things.
-Waking very early, sleeping longer than usual, over eating, under eating, increased use of tobacco, alcohol, or drugs, other self destructive behaviors, social withdrawal, negative thinking, difficulty concentrating, irritability, poor digestion with constipation, and loss of sex drive are a few of the most common.
+Waking very early, sleeping longer than usual, over eating, under eating, increased use of tobacco, alcohol, or drugs, other self destructive behaviors, social withdrawal, negative thinking, difficulty concentrating, irritability, poor digestion with constipation, and loss of sex drive are a few of the most common symptoms of depression.
 Other symptoms may be less obvious such as manic episodes, excessive self reproach, guilt, disorientation, memory loss, headache, sweating, palpitations, weight loss, weight gain, and thoughts of death or suicide. * If you have thoughts of hurting yourself, please contact the National Suicide Prevention Lifeline.

 One type of depression is the “winter blues” or Seasonal Affective Disorder and is due to insufficient light.
 Many body functions fail to work properly causing abnormal sleep patterns, anxiety, and moods swings.
 Bright light treatments usually solve this problem.
 One other reminder -- insufficient sunlight can cause vitamin D deficiency.
 This should be checked by a healthcare professional before taking supplements since too much vitamin D can be harmful.